thomas-kl1/php-combine-conditions/README.md

 #### Combine

 `Combine`: it represents an expression with a logical operator.
+The interface is: `\LogicTree\Model\CombineInterface`.
-The class is: `\LogicTree\Model\Combine`
+The concrete default class is: `\LogicTree\Model\Combine`.
 It requires at least two conditions and/or combines to commute with a logical operator.

 The operator is a `string` which is the code of the wanted operator.
 The conditions/combine must be an instance of `ConditionInterface`.

-You can add `Condition` and/or `Combine` to a `Combine` object with the following methods:
+You can add a `NodeInterface` to the `CombineInterface` with the following methods:

-- addCondition(ConditionInterface $condition) : add a new condition to the combine object
+- `addChild(NodeInterface $node)` : add a new node child to the parent node object.
-- setConditions(array $conditions) : replace all conditions by the new ones
+- `setChildren(array $nodes)` : replace the children by the new ones.

-If you want to invert the result of the combination of conditions, you can specify to the `Combine` object that the result should actually be inverted:
+If you want to invert the result of the combination of conditions, you can specify to the `CombineInterface` object that the result should actually be inverted:

-- setIsInvert(bool $isInvert)
+- `setIsInvert(bool $isInvert)`.

 ### Execute the Combine Conditions

-*No documentation available yet!*
+In order to execute the combined conditions, you must use the `\LogicTree\Service\ConditionManager` class.
+This service allows to perform many actions on your `NodeInterface` object.
+*Actually only the `execute` method is available from the public API.*
+Anyway, the `execute` method allows you to determine the final result of your combination of conditions.

 ### Export the Combine Conditions to Format